IBM/create-and-deploy-memcached-operator-using-go/articles/level-1-operator.md

 * Should be possible to install the operator in multiple ways (kubectl, OLM, OperatorHub)
 * All configuration files should be able to be created within Kubernetes

-## How should my operator deploy the operand?
+### How should my operator deploy the operand?

 Your operator should have the following features when deploying an operand:

 * The operator must wait for the operand to reach a healthy state
-* The operator must use the `status` subresource of the custom resource to communicate with the user when the operand or application has reconciled.
+* The operator must use the `status` subresource of the custom resource to communicate with the user when the operand or application has reconciled

-## JanusGraph example
+### JanusGraph example

 Now that we understand at a high-level what an operator must do to be considered level 1, let's dive into our example.